Karina0517/Karina0517/README.md

 </p>

-## ✨ Sobre mí
+## ✨ About me

-- 🎓 Estudiante de **Ingeniería de Sistemas** – 6° semestre.
+- 🎓 **Systems Engineering** student – ​​6th semester.
-- 🚀 Formándome intensivamente como **Full-stack Developer** en **Riwi**.
+- 🚀 Intensive training as a **Full-stack Developer** at **Riwi**.
-- 💡 Apasionada por la tecnología, el desarrollo web y el aprendizaje continuo.
+- 💡 Passionate about technology, web development, and continuous learning.
-- 🤝 Me encanta colaborar en proyectos útiles y desafiantes.
+- 🤝 I love collaborating on useful and challenging projects.
-- 🌱 Siempre buscando mejorar mis habilidades técnicas y blandas.
+- 🌱 Always looking to improve my technical and soft skills.

-## 🛠️ Tecnologías y herramientas
+## 🛠️ Technologies and tools

 <p align="center">
   <table>